jincode123/crowdfunding_backend/README.md

 - {{ A second page available on the front end }}
     - {{ Another list of dot-points showing functionality }}
     - {{ etc }}
+- Display Fundraiser
+    - Shows all information about fundraiser

 ### API Spec
 {{ Fill out the table below to define your endpoints.
 An example of what this might look like is shown at the bottom of the page.